AnilDaal/AnilDaal/README.md

 ## 👓 I'm looking to collaborate on Open Source, Web Development, or more real-life projects.

-## 🌱 I'm currently learning AI and neural engines with ML and scripting for automation.
+## 🌱 I'm currently learning Android Studio and ML for automation.

 ## 🎙 Ask me about anything, and I'll gladly have a conversation.

-## ⚡ Fun fact if you play video games we are already friends
+## ⚡ Fun fact: if you play video games, we are already friends

 # 🌐Socials